donrday/rst2dita/README.md

 License
 -------
-Originally contributed by Don R. Day with the intention of being compliant with the DITA Open Toolkit suite of tools and plugins.
+Originally contributed by Don R. Day with the intention of the package being compliant with the DITA Open Toolkit suite of tools and plugins.
 Therefore the Apache Software License 2.0 shall apply to files in this repository.